 Guidewire is the platform P&C insurers trust to engage, innovate, and grow efficiently.
-We combine digital, core, analytics, and AI to deliver our platform as a cloud service.
-More than 450 insurers, from new ventures to the largest and most complex in the world, run on Guidewire.
+We combine digital, core, analytics, and machine learning to deliver our platform as a cloud service.
+More than 500 insurers in 38 countries, from new ventures to the largest and most complex in the world, run on Guidewire.

 As a partner to our customers, we continually evolve to enable their success.
 We are proud of our unparalleled implementation track record, with 1,000+ successful projects, supported by the largest R&D team and partner ecosystem in the industry.
 Our marketplace provides hundreds of applications that accelerate integration, localization, and innovation.

 For more information, please visit www.guidewire.com and follow us on Twitter and LinkedIn.